Reactive Attachment Disorder in Children

 Frequent changes in caregivers, such as changes in living situations or moving, can affect a child's stable attachment.
 Family instability, that is, separation between parents and living away from parents, can increase the likelihood of developing RAD (Reactive attachment disorder) in children.

-How a History of Abuse Can Affect Relationships
+How a History of Abuse Affects Relationships

 Why Some Children May Be More Vulnerable

-Note: Not all of these risk factors can lead to the development of RAD, but they may increase the risk of developing Reactive attachment disorder (RAD).
+Note: Not all of these risk factors can lead to the development of RAD, but they may increase the risk of developing Reactive Attachment Disorder (RAD).

 Management and Support for Children with Reactive Attachment Disorder (RAD)